-PARENT & FAMILY GO-TO GUIDE We Can Help.
+PARENT & FAMILY GO-TO GUIDE

+Last updated: December 2022 We Can Help.
 Start Here.

 The Office of the Student Advocate is committed to ensuring that all families are able to navigate public education in the District of Columbia.
 Knowledge and access should not be limited or restricted by race, economic status, language or mobility.